Paukenbitte/Grid-Hackers-Huawei-Nuremberg-Tech-Arena-2025/README.md

 #  HW TechArena 2025 - BESS Optimization (Team Grid Hackerss)

 ##  Introduction
-This project applies **Pyomo mathematical modeling** and the **Gurobi optimizer** to simulate the optimal scheduling of **Battery Energy Storage Systems (BESS)** based on 2024 market data (Day-ahead, FCR, and aFRR).
+This project leverages **Pyomo mathematical modeling** and the **Gurobi optimizer** to optimize the scheduling of **Battery Energy Storage Systems (BESS)** across multiple electricity markets, using real 2024 Day-Ahead, FCR, and aFRR price data.

-We further evaluate the **investment profitability** across multiple countries, identify the **optimal configuration parameters**, and perform a comparative analysis to determine which country provides the most favorable long-term environment for BESS deployment.
+We further evaluate the **investment profitability** for BESS deployment in different countries, systematically compare configuration parameters, and identify the most attractive investment opportunities for long-term operation.

 ---

 ##  Features
--  **Market Data Processing**: Read Day-ahead, FCR, and aFRR market prices from Excel input files.
+-  **Market Data Processing**: Reads and cleans Day-Ahead, FCR, and aFRR market prices from input Excel files, and prepares them for use in all subsequent calculations.
--  **Operation Optimization**: Optimize daily operation strategies using Pyomo + Gurobi, identifying the best charge/discharge time windows.
+-  **Operation Optimization**: Optimizes daily BESS operation strategies using Pyomo + Gurobi.
+For each country, C-rate, and daily cycle scenario, the algorithm determines optimal charge/discharge actions at every time step, maximizing yearly revenue.
--  **Investment Optimization**: Calculate 10-year cash flows starting from 2024, based on country-specific WACC and inflation rates, and evaluate ROI.
--  **Configuration Optimization**: Explore combinations of 3 different **C-rates** and 3 different **daily cycle numbers** to determine the best operation parameters for each country.
+-  **run_all_scenarios.py**:  Runs all combinations of countries (5), C-rates (3), and daily cycles (3), calculates 10-year cashflow (starting from 2024), and evaluates the ROI for every case, considering country-specific WACC and inflation rates.
+-  **Investment Optimization**: Analyzes and compares all results to identify the country with the highest levelized ROI and its optimal configuration.
+Outputs the top-performing solutions.
+-  **Configuration Optimization**:  Compares all configurations to find the C-rate and daily cycle combination that yields the highest ROI.
 -  **Result Export**: Automatically generate Excel output files including **Configuration**, **Investment**, and **Operation** analyses for five different countries.

 ---